 - " Using fruit that is in season will ensure a variety of fruit is served across the year.
-It will also help you meet bronze standard 1.8. - " Pots or platters of chopped fruit and vegetables look appealing and often prove more popular than whole pieces. - " Vegetable sticks with dips, salad shaker pots and fruit kebabs are often popular. - Where the second is a second in the second is a second in the second - " Ensure fruit and vegetables are chopped to appropriate size/shape for pupils to eat easily.
+It will also help you meet bronze standard 1.8. - " Pots or platters of chopped fruit and vegetables look appealing and often prove more popular than whole pieces. - " Vegetable sticks with dips, salad shaker pots and fruit kebabs are often popular. - " Use a rainbow of coloured fruit and vegetables as this will provide a range of different nutrients - " Ensure fruit and vegetables are chopped to appropriate size/shape for patients to eat easily.